awsaavedra/fundamentals-of-software-engineering/1-learning-language/README.md

    5. [Oracle's Java Tutorial](https://docs.oracle.com/javase/tutorial/java/index.html)
   **NOTE: The Oracle tutorial is very dry, but has pretty much anything you need**

+  For a full map of Java related material please see [the-java-repository](https://github.com/awsaavedra/the-java-language)

 # Javascript material